 - The main earthing system must be separate from the lightning protection system.

 - Soil conditions and resistivity always depend upon the local area.
 A systematic survey can be run and the resistivity of the soil should be carried out.

 Earth electrode always depends on the electrical resistance of the soil in which types of the electrode are installed and its turn determined by the following factors.

 - The extent of the Moisture: The resistivity of the soil always varies with the moisture content in the soil.
 You can get a little advantage if the moisture content exceeding 20% in soil.
 But if the moisture is below 20% then the resistance increases sharply.
 When approximately 90% of the resistance between the electrode and the earth lies with a radius of 2m.
 For this situation, the best method is chemical treatment.
 You need to dig a shallow trench about 30cm deep around the electrode.

 - Soil Nature: The sites of the earthing system can be chosen by the following order of preference.

 Wet Sand Pit and Damp

 Wet Marshy Ground

-- Presence of the Suitable Salt Dissolved in Soil Moisture: In absence of the natural salt, water alone cannot provide the adequate conductivity.
-You need to use Sodium Chloride, Calcium Chloride, Copper Sulphate and Sodium Carbonate for better result when addition water fails to give desired result.
-If you want you can use Charcoal and common salt for same purpose.
+- Presence of the Suitable Salt Dissolved in Soil Moisture: In absence of the natural salt, water alone cannot provide adequate conductivity.
+You need to use Sodium Chloride, Calcium Chloride, Copper Sulphate, and Sodium Carbonate for a better result when addition water fails to give the desired result.
+If you want you can use Charcoal and common salt for the same purpose.

-Now if you find this post useful the please share with your friends and don’t forget to subscribe (Newsletter) to our blog for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe (Newsletter) to our blog for the regular electrical update.
 Thanks!